techpubswriter/lisk-docs/tutorials/invoice.md

 The Invoice App implementation goes as following:

 - __Steps 1-5__ describe the node-side implementation of the blockchain application.
-- __Step 6__  shows how to interact with the network from the (blockchain) client-side using a node script.
-- __Step 7__ showcases, how to build a user interface for the application.
+- __Step 6__ showcases, how to build a user interface to interact with the application.
-- __Step 8__ explains how to override specific config values.
+- __Step 7__ explains how to override specific config values.

 > Check out the __full code example__ of the [Invoice App on Github](https://github.com/LiskHQ/lisk-sdk-examples/tree/development/invoice).